finnigar/finnigar/README.md

  1. **Headings:**
     * There are 6 levels of headings in Markdown.
 Level 1 is equivalent to Heading 1 in Word, or the largest heading.
 Level 2 is one level smaller (Heading 2 in Word), and so on.
     * To use headings, begin the line with a "#".
-    * Use the same number of "#"s as you wish you heading level to be.
+    * Use the same number of "#"s as you want your heading level to be.
 For example, if you want a Level 3 heading, you would begin the line with "###".
     * In order for the heading to be formatted correctly, you must put a single space after the #'s, then begin typing your heading.
  2. **Bold and _Italic_ Fonts**
     * In your resume, you may wish to emphasise certain parts by using boldface, or using italics.